slusarz/dovecot-fts-flatcurve/README.md

 What?
 -----

-This is a Dovecot FTS plugin to enable message indexing using the Xapian Open Source Search Engine Library (https://xapian.org/).
+This is a Dovecot FTS plugin to enable message indexing using the [Xapian](https://xapian.org/) Open Source Search Engine Library.

 The plugin relies on Dovecot to do the necessary stemming.
 It is intended to act as a simple interface to the Xapian storage/search query